Heavily Updated 6/12-13/18

 Many more beach descriptions follow a few pictures:

-TOP: The famous "Cupecoy Boulder" (also called the monolith) at midbeach.
+TOP: The famous "Cupecoy Monolith" at midbeach.
 It has been disintegrating the last several years due to battering by storms.
-This picture was taken several years ago and the monolith now shows a lot of wear.
+This picture was taken several years ago and the monolith now shows a ton of wear; it could all but disappear soon.
 ABOVE: A pre-beard, bad-hair picture of me at a nude beach in St. Barths.
 That's a live young conch in my hand; I threw it back.

 BELOW: Looking East from the Western portion of the beach, with the boulder in the distance.
 Both photos © Maryann Barvinski, reprinted with permission.